hamleh-robotics/.github/README.md

 # .github
-Public README for this organisation.
+This repository only contains the Public README for this organisation.